Five Pillars of Islam:

 How Many Times Do Muslims Pray:

-Obligatory fasting is a whole month of fasting which is called as Ramadan.
-Now the question is what is Ramadan and When is Ramadan Come?
 Ramadan is an Islamic month in which Muslims all over the world fast for the whole month.
 In this month Muslims make special efforts to achieve their spiritual connection with their deity.
-In this month Muslims keep their fast before dawn and break it at sun set.
-In this month Muslims try themselves to be more practical in their religious practices and abstain themselves from wrong doing.
+Muslims keep their fast before dawn and break it at sun set.
+In Ramadan, Muslims try themselves to be more practical in their religious practices and abstain themselves from wrong doing.

 One of the five pillars of Islam Zakat(charity) is obligated on the wealthy Muslims to give a certain percentage of their wealth to the poor and needy Muslims.
 Islam clearly states that zakat cannot be given to non-Muslims.
 The category of people defined in Quran whom wealthy Muslims can give Zakat to is mentioned below.